 - Trauma (self-induced or accidental)

 - SSRI toxicity

 Enhancing Healthcare Team Outcomes

-PCP toxicity is best managed by an interprofessional team that also includes ER and ICU nurses.
+PCP toxicity is best managed by an interprofessional team that also includes emergency and intensive care nurses.
 The majority of patients require supportive treatment with close monitoring of hemodynamics.
 In mild cases, recovery is possible within 6-12 hours.
 Severe cases may require admission to the ICU.
 Prior to discharge, a mental health nurse consult may be required to determine if this was accidental or an intentional overdose.